How Valid Is The Sustainable Use Model?

 When attending CITES CoP 18 we observed that trade analytics for the legal trade in endangered species are not discussed.
 Participants talk about the sustainable use model as a way to conserve species, but no one actually acknowledges that this proof doesn’t exist.
 It feels very much like the situation highlighted by Dutch historian Rutger Bregman when he was invited to attend the 2019 World Economic Forum in Davos; whilst there he observed that there was only one panel at Davos dedicated to the topic of tax avoidance, “It feels like I’m at a firefighters’ conference and no one’s allowed to speak about water”.

-At a CITES Conference of the Parties (CoP), you are at a trade conference that doesn’t talk about legal trade, trade analytics, legal trade risk flags.
-More broadly sustainable use is spoken about in terms of ‘principles’, ‘guidelines’ and ‘recommendations’ that business and industry use as the basis for self-regulation.
-These are closer to aspirations used for marketing purposes (some would say ‘greenwashing’ of the trade) rather than proper regulation and enforcement to ensure the current and future wellbeing of the wild cohort and the ecosystem in which it lives.
+At a CITES Conference of the Parties (CoP), you are at a trade conference that doesn’t talk about legal trade, trade analytics or the commercial value of trade.
+More broadly sustainable use is only spoken about in terms of ‘principles’, ‘guidelines’ and ‘recommendations’ that business and industry use as the basis for self-regulation.
+These are closer to aspirations used for marketing purposes (some would say ‘greenwashing’ of the trade) rather than genuine regulation and enforcement to ensure the current and future wellbeing of the wild cohort and the ecosystem in which it lives.
+We explored this disconnect between what is discussed and what should be discussed in the articles 2022 Inaugural Trade Report That Isn’t A Trade Report, CITES – The Trade System That Doesn’t Know What It Doesn’t Know and the Mechanisms of Trade.

-The May 2019 IPBES Report into the global state of biodiversity made it abundantly clear that our current patterns of extracting biomass from nature are unsustainable, with up to 1 million species threatened with extinction.
-The direct exploitation of plants and animals is the second biggest factor driving the extinction crisis, after land use (habitat destruction).
-Yet since its publication there has been no change in relation to the unrelenting focus on ‘sustainable use’ of wildlife.
-Even COVID-19 doesn’t seem to have been enough for the industries, businesses and governments desperate to nudge us back into pre-pandemic consumption patterns and business-as-usual to learn.
+The publication of the 2019 IPBES Report has resulted in no change to the unrelenting focus on ‘sustainable use’ of wildlife.
+Even COVID-19 doesn’t seem to have been enough for the industries, businesses and governments to accept that the rate and scale of extraction is potentially unsafe, let alone unstatutable.
+They were too desperate to nudge us back into pre-pandemic consumption patterns and business-as-usual to learn.
 The scale of the inertia is quite staggering.

 This focus goes beyond dealing with the rampant illegal trade, it sits squarely in the management, regulation and resourcing of the legal trade system.
 There needs to be definitive proof that the sustainable use model works for each and every species before trade is allowed to continue.
 This also means that sustainable use as a basis for global development aid needs to be addressed, as it further increases the pressure on wildlife and protected areas.
 The strategy of selling off endangered species solely as a means of poverty alleviation in developing countries cannot be ignored and alternative models, such as a Basic Income, must be considered.